jimburton/scrabble/chapters/Chapter1.md

                      } deriving (Show, Eq)
 ```

-To make working with `Text` easier, we turn on the `OverloadedString`
+To make working with `Text` easier, we turn on the `OverloadedStrings`
 extension in our code.
 This means that any literal strings in our code
 are treated as `Text`.
 The extension is turned on in the `cabal`
 config file and by including a "language pragma" (an instruction to